Klopp: We are not the Harlem Globetrotters

-Jurgen Klopp emphasised the need for Liverpool to focus on results and ignore any pressure to provide a spectacle, insisting: "We are not the Harlem Globetrotters".
+Jurgen Klopp emphasised the need for Liverpool to focus on results and ignore any pressure to provide a spectacle, insisting that his side "are not the Harlem Globetrotters".

 The Reds were involved in another entertaining encounter on Saturday as they overcame Leicester City 3-2 in the Premier League.